waltersIT/Hackathon/README.md

 - Check that all dependencies are installed: `pip install -r requirements.txt`
 - Verify environment variables are set in `.env` file

-### Frontend won't start
+### Frontend issues
-- Ensure Node.js is installed
-- Run `npm install` in the `HackathonFE` directory
+- The frontend is hosted in Rentvine's development environment on the `support-hackathon` branch
+- Verify that you are on the `support-hackathon` branch in the Rentvine repository
+- Verify that the frontend components are properly deployed in the Rentvine codebase
-- Check that port 5173 is available
+- Check that the Rentvine development server is running
+- Ensure the frontend is configured to communicate with the backend at http://127.0.0.1:5000

 ### AI responses not working
 - Verify LM Studio is running on port 1234